OpenByteDev/dll-syringe/crate-doc.md

 ## Usage
 ### Inject & Eject
+This crate allows you to inject and eject a DLL into a target process.
-The example below will inject and then eject `injection_payload.dll` into a process called "ExampleProcess".
+The example below will inject and then eject `injection_payload.dll` into the process called "ExampleProcess".

 ```rust no_run
 use dll_syringe::{Syringe, process::OwnedProcess};